Conservation Organizations in Belize

 Belize is fast becoming a leading country in conservation.
 Many hotels and restaurants have taken a step into protecting the environment by going green.
-They practice this method by using biodegradables, bamboo, paper and other types of straws.
-Not only that, they work on recycling products that are harmful to the environment.
+They practice this method by using biodegradables, bamboo, paper, and other types of straws.
+Not only that, they also work on recycling products that are harmful to the environment.
 Most restaurants and hotels have taken up the responsibility to have an organic garden to help supply their food needs.
-Belize’s natural resources are very important to the country and therefore Belizeans tries to protect them and we hope that our visitors will do the same.
+Belize’s natural resources are very important to the country.
+Therefore, Belizeans try to protect them, and we hope that our visitors will do the same.

 There are many commendable examples of organizations and private businesses making significant efforts and paving the way to sustainability.
 Read below on some of our most active conservationists.